 A primary area of management focus continues to be the rates of occupancy within our skilled nursing facilities.
-The overall census (based on operational beds) in owned and leased skilled nursing facilities for 2023 was 87.9% compared to 83.8% in 2022 and 80.6% in 2021.
+The overall census (based on operational beds) in owned and leased skilled nursing facilities for 2024 was 88.6% compared to 87.9% in 2023 and 83.8% in 2022.

-The pandemic caused an increased strain on America's healthcare workforce, which has created the challenge of maintaining desirable patient census levels.
-Management has undertaken a number of steps in order to best position our current and future operations.
+Due to America's healthcare labor shortage, the challenge of maintaining desirable patient census levels has been amplified.
+Management has undertaken a number of steps in order to best position our current and future health care facilities.
 This includes working internally to examine and improve systems to be most responsive to referral sources and payors, as well as find creative initiatives to retain and attract qualified healthcare professionals.
 Additionally, NHC is in various stages of partnerships with hospital systems, payors, and other post-acute alliances to better position ourselves so we are an active participant in the delivery of post-acute healthcare services.